isomerpages/mlaw-acd/_regulated-dealers/0-regulatory-regime.md

 • Any person licensed, approved, registered or regulated by the Monetary Authority of Singapore under any written law.<br>
 • A "foreign dealer" which only carries on business in Singapore for not more than a total of 90 days in a year.

-Foreign dealers should refer [below]<a href="#Regulatory Compliance for Foreign Dealers"> to find out more about their compliance requirements under the PSPM Act.
+Foreign dealers should refer <a href="#Regulatory Compliance for Foreign Dealers">[below] to find out more about their compliance requirements under the PSPM Act.

 ### <a id="Regulatory Compliance for Foreign Dealers"></a> Regulatory Compliance for Foreign Dealers